 There's also plenty of shorter stuff, and I won't bore you with it all here.
 Suffice it to say that shorter journeys - a weekend, a week's vacation, or a few hundred miles - mean just as much to me as those long thru-hikes.

-I've lived in Utah on-and-off for the past decade, and am proud to call the Beehive State home.
+I lived in Utah on-and-off for more than a decade.
 Utah is home to some otherworldly-and-remote landscapes, as well as easy-to-access destinations that are perfect for after-work adventures.
-And of course, we do have the "Greatest Snow on Earth"!
+And of course, it does have the "Greatest Snow on Earth"!
+Of late, I've found myself in western Colorado, which feels much more like Utah than it does the heavily-populated Front Range urban corridor on the east side of the Rockies.

 Within the world of backpacking, I have a specific interest in route creation and planning.
 I'm the creator of the Deseret Hiking Route, which links the Arizona and Idaho Centennial Trails, allowing hikers to hike from Mexico to Canada through Arizona, Utah, and Idaho.
 I'm at home exploring barely-used trails, historic travel routes, and ridges connecting unnamed mountains deep in the wilderness.